IT Foundations & Industry Overview

 How IT Roles Connect

-• Systems teams check configurations
+• Systems Administration checks configurations and permissions

-• Networking verifies connectivity
+• Networking verifies connectivity and communication paths

 Foundational Concepts To Understand